The Big Lez Show: Sassy the Sasquatch

 On 27 February 2022, Jarrad posted a teaser of a new series on Instagram which shows Sassy walking in a field.
 On 23 May 2022, a trailer for the new series was uploaded to YouTube.
 The series was given the title, Sassy The Sasquatch, after the titular character.
 The series debuted on 27 June 2022 and ended on 3 October 2022.
 The final episode aired on 2 October 2022.

 A compilation of all episodes was uploaded 16 November 2022.

 The Donny and Clarence Show

 On 28 March 2024, a trailer teaser for a new six part mini series was posted to YouTube, showing Donny and Clarence doing various activities while Clarence sings "It's the Donny and Clarence show".
 The series debuted on 5 April 2024.
 The final episode aired on 17 April 2024.

 Da Fellas

 On 6 December 2024, a pilot episode for a new series known as Da Fellas was posted to the YouTube channel of the same name.
 It shows the Choomahs drifting through space, approximately 1 hundred thousand years after the events of Choomah Island 3: Denouement.
 The Choomahs are then pulled into a wormhole and sent back in time hurdling towards Earth at extreme speeds.
 The series is created by co-creator of The Big Lez Show Tom Hollis and premiered on 15 August 2025.

+Collaboration with Xavier Rudd

+On 26 June 2026, Australian musician Xavier Rudd released the single Part of Life, accompanied by a music video directed and animated by Wright.
+Drawn in the style of the show, the video features an animated version of Rudd and The Big Lez Show character Sassy.